-LaCroix, the Wisconsin-based bubbly-water company, has been sweeping the nation with some of the best sparkling water on the market.
-These zero-calorie beverages are sugar-free and non-GMO, which makes them enticing for those trying to avoid more sugary sodas, and with 21 unique flavors, there are plenty of options to choose from, which one is the best?
+Wisconsin-based company LaCroix has been sweeping the nation with some of the best sparkling water on the market.
+These zero-calorie beverages are sugar-free and non-GMO, which makes them enticing for those trying to avoid sugary sodas this summer.
+With plenty of unique flavors to choose from, which one is the best?
 To answer your question, we happily tasted 21 flavors of LaCroix's sparkling water drinks and ranked them all below.

 Considering there is no sugar or sodium in their sparkling water, some of LaCroix's greatest hits are of the citrus variety.
 Tangerine especially hits that refreshing sweet spot between too much flavor and too little.

 Arguably the fanciest sounding drink from the brand, Pamplemousse offers a unique taste that you can only really get from using the French word for "grapefruit."
 Admittedly, however, it can be an acquired taste if you are transitioning from soda.

 Whether you're looking for a vodka mixer or just a slightly tart sparkling water to sip on, this variety hits all the right buttons.
 If you're planning on stocking both your fridge and home bar with LaCroix, this should be at the top of your list.

 It's hard to say what exactly a passionfruit tastes like, other than tart, but this passionfruit seltzer water is a solid option for those looking to mix it up.

 This one's got just enough apricot flavor to catch your attention, but not so much that it drives you away.
 Imagine sipping on plain bubbly water whilst sniffing an apricot.

 As one of the signature "Curate" flavors, this refreshing beverage comes in a taller can than the more traditional flavors.
 It offers just the right balance of cucumber and berry, making for a sold zero-calorie drink.

 Those who the Lime variety for vodka cocktails will like Key Lime, too.
 It has that tart and tangy profile that you'd expect from citrus, but with a subtle creaminess you'd expect to get with a can of Coconut LaCroix.